lambdamikel/LambdaBoard/README.md

 # LambdaBoard
-An Expansion Connector Extender &amp; Backplane for the Amstrad / Schneider CPC
+An Expansion Port Backplane Extender for the Amstrad / Schneider CPC

 ## Purpose